csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ## 19.5 Concurrency Control in Distributed Databases

-We show here how some of the concurrency-control schemes discussed in Chap- ter 15 can be modified so that they can be used in a distributed environment.
+We show here how some of the concurrency-control schemes discussed in Chapter 15 can be modified so that they can be used in a distributed environment.
 We assume that each site participates in the execution of a commit protocol to ensure global transaction atomicity.

 The protocols we describe in this section require updates to be done on all replicas of a data item.
 If any site containing a replica of a data item has failed, updates to the data item cannot be processed.
 In Section 19.6, we describe protocols that can continue transaction processing even if some sites or links have failed, thereby providing high availability.